datagrok-ai/public/help/govern/catalog/tags.md

 ## ID

 Entity id, as it is stored in the database.
-Applicable to tables, columnms, and other entities.
+Applicable to tables, columns, and other entities.

 ## Data-connection-id

-ID of the [data connection](../access/access.md#data-connection) that was used to populate the table.
+ID of the [data connection](../../access/access.md#data-connection) that was used to populate the table.
 Applicable to tables.

 ## .history